-I often receive client enquires about ACAS Early Conciliation, this is a compulsory process which all potential Claimants to the Employment Tribunal must complete before they are able to issue their claims.
+I often receive client enquires about ACAS Early Conciliation.
+This is a compulsory process which all potential Claimants to the Employment Tribunal must complete before they are able to issue their claims.
 Read on for information and guidance about this process.
 Alternatively, if you would like to discuss your situation with a qualified, specialist, employment law solicitor, please call us on 01522 440512 for a free consultation.
 However, unless fully prepared, potential Claimants can find themselves in some difficulty identifying the correct Respondents, understanding the claims they have and valuing those claims.
 We hope this post is helpful but nothing beats getting specific help with your matter.
 If you would like assistance with your Employment Law problem, just complete a contact form, engage in a web chat, email email@example.com or simply call us on 01522 440512 for a free, no obligation consultation with one of our fully qualified Employment Solicitors.

 What Is ACAS Early Conciliation?